duke-malaria-collaboratory/DiscovR/_episodes/03-r-data-analysis.md

 #### Loading your data.

-Start by importing the complete dataset that we used yesterday into our fresh new R session: `smoking <- read_csv('data/smoking_cancer.csv')`.
+Start by importing the dataset that we used yesterday into our fresh new R session: `smoking <- read_csv('data/smoking_cancer_1990.csv')`.

 What error do you get and why?
 Fix the code so you don't get an error and read in the dataset.